안녕하세요! 토미입니다.

 Let’s go back to the lesson.
 Here, since 대학생 has a final consonant, -이었었다 is attached to it and becomes 대학생이었었다.

 It means that “(I) was a college student.”
-By using the past perfect tense, you can express that you are no longer a college student.
+Using the past perfect tense, you can express that you are no longer a college student.

 It’s a piece of cake?